 “E-signature providers such as DocuSign and Adobe Sign (opens in new tab) typically flatten uploaded document files and convert them into static .pdf files.
 This does help deter threats such as Macros from being embedded in the document.
 However, hyperlinks within a .pdf, .docx, etc., get carried on in the document and retain clickability to the end recipients after Signing execution,” explains (opens in new tab) Avanan’s Jeremy Fuchs in a blog post.

-Avanan explains that although DocuSign has implemented various security measures to prevent malicious documents from being hosted on its infrastructure, a trailblazing attacker could use mechanisms like steganography to override the checks and deliver “a weaponized piece of malware or ransomware.”
+Avanan explains that although DocuSign has implemented various security measures to prevent malicious documents from being hosted on its infrastructure, a trailblazing attacker could use mechanisms like steganography to override the checks and deliver “a weaponized piece of malware (opens in new tab) or ransomware (opens in new tab).”

 Furthermore, Avanan discovered that while embedding booby-trapped files does take some doing, malicious links can be added to any document without any effort or trick.